 Smaller venues often have shows that may transfer to the West End

 London theatres are often renovated

 As theatres age, they need to be renovated in order to withstand the pressures of thousands of people attending alongside a heavy-duty West End production.
-Currently, the Theatre Royal Drury Lane is being renovated, with the Queen’s Theatre to be renovated later in 2019.
+Currently, the Theatre Royal Drury Lane is being renovated, and the Sondheim Theatre was renovated in 2019.

 Some of the biggest stars began their career in the West End